somedatapacket/docs.humio.com/content/faq/_index.md

 ### A menu item in the Humio UI appears to be missing

-We have had reports of browser extensions such as "uBlock Origin" and other plugins that modify the page mistakenly remove or hide parts of the UI.
+We have had reports of browser extensions such as "uBlock Origin" and other plugins that modify the page mistakenly by removing or hiding parts of the UI.
 Try disabling the plugin(s) on the pages of Humio if you suspect something is wrong.
-And please notify the Humio team when it happens, as we can likely change the specific element in the Humio page to not get filtered even if Humio is not really to blame in these cases...
+And please notify the Humio team when it happens, as we can likely change the specific element in the Humio page to not get filtered.